 - If cyber attackers steal your debit or credit card details, they might use it to make immediate purchases.

-- If your user credentials like your usernames and password are exposed, your accounts might be used for phishing attacks and perpetrating spam.
+- If your user credentials, like your usernames and passwords, are exposed, your accounts might be used for phishing attacks and the perpetration of spam.

 Fraud detection and prevention service from market leaders.
 Schedule a free demo here.